ranicholson/printf/README.md

+# Holberton _printf project

+_printf mimics printf. _printf writes output to stdout based on a format string that contains specifiers that dictate how arguments are converted for printing.

 - _printf: parses input string and calls f_output to choose which function to use for formatting based on specifiers within input string
 - _putchar: writes a character to stdout
 - f_output: chooses formatting function based on specifier passed from _printf